-Each page in a PDF document can have a human readable label associated with it.
-Such labels, added by the document author, can result in a friendlier navigation experience by making content more easily identifiable.
+Each page in a PDF document can have a human-readable label associated with it.
+These kinds of labels, added by the document author, can result in a friendlier navigation experience by making content more easily identifiable.

 PSPDFKit for Web now joins PSPDFKit for iOS and Android, as well as other PDF solutions, in supporting page labels instead of numbers: In the above example, the page with the label 2 would actually be page 7.

 If the current page includes a label, it’s shown along with the actual page number in parentheses.
 When no label is available, only the page number is displayed.

 Users can also enter a page label in the pagination widget of the main toolbar to jump to it directly.